Search for people, departments, or email addresses.

 From 2013 to 2018, I directed UC Santa Cruz’s Dolores Huerta Research Center for the Americas (formerly the Chicano Latino Research Center).

-In addition to UC Santa Cruz's Excellence in Teaching Award, I've won grants and fellowships from the Ford Foundation, the Mellon Foundation, UC Online, and the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+In addition to UC Santa Cruz's Excellence in Teaching Award, I've won awards from the Ford Foundation, the Mellon Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford University, and the Phi Beta Kappa Society.

 A first-generation college graduate, I have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.